SAP-archive/teched2020-IIS361/exercises/ex3/README.md

     </Record>
 </Annotation>
 ```

-<br>Now, you need to reference the chart in a presentation variant to display it in the filter bar.</br>
+*Now, you need to reference the chart in a presentation variant to display it in the filter bar*

-<br>10.
-Come to new line after the UI.Chart#FilterQuantityByProduct annotation is closed and press CTRL/CMD + SPACE.
-From the options, choose UI.PresentationVariant by pressing ENTER.</br>
-<br>11.
-Press CTRL/CMD + SPACE to add the Qualifier for your UI.PresentationVariant annotation and add its value as "FilterQuantityByProduct"</br>
-<br>12.
-Place the cursor between the Record tags and press CTRL/CMD + SPACE.
-From the options, add Visualizations property from the list of options.</br>
-<br>13.
-Add the annotations path, @UI.Chart#FilterQuantityByProduct.</br>
+10. Add UI.PresentationVariant and set the Qualifier attributes as "FilterQuantityByProduct"

+11. Add Visualizations property to UI.PresentationVariant

+12. Add the AnnotationsPath tag and set the value as @UI.Chart#FilterQuantityByProduct

-<br>Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below</br>
+13. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml
 <Annotation Term="UI.PresentationVariant" Qualifier="FilterQuantityByProduct">
     <Record Type="UI.PresentationVariantType">